Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

 As noted, the artist didn’t set out to earn linked coverage with his project.
 They are using it to ask important questions around what role AI will play in the art world going forward.

-While artists and people from other industries are rightly questioning what the adoption of these new technologies means for the future of creatives, some, like Manas Bhatia, are already acknowledging the part AI can play in quickly helping to visualise early concepts before an artist refines them with their expertise.
+While artists and industries are rightly questioning what the adoption of these new technologies means for the future of creatives, some, like Manas Bhatia, are already acknowledging the part AI can play in quickly helping to visualise early concepts before an artist refines them with their expertise.

 Relying on insights from a survey to inform the creative direction that an artist took provided a much more human and, therefore, newsworthy angle to this ‘reimagined’ content than what the artificial mind of a tool such as DALL-E would provide.

 The extent to which you use AI and its different domains as part of your creative process will vary from one campaign to another.
 Some ideas will see content built with AI take the role of prototype designer, others will do much of the data processing to then allow your team to find the stories that matter within the data.

 On the whole, it would be a mistake to think that the inclusion of AI alone will sell in a story to the press as newsworthy.

 Without a defined creative concept to work with, these examples of AI are tools waiting to process whatever we feed them.
 As part of our role in creating newsworthy content out of AI, we should at the very least be setting the AI’s constraints, ensuring the inputs and outputs make sense, and closely monitoring what the overall direction is of the story that we’re trying to tell.

 - Deep Dive: AI Image Generator DALL-E Is Now Open To All — Why Should PRs and Marketers Care? by Rich Leigh

 - The future of content creation with AI is closer than you might think by David Cohn